 About West Space

-West Space is responsive to the evolving needs of artists, with rigorous programming that reflects the breadth of artistic practice in Australia and the complexities of our times.
+West Space is responsive to the evolving needs of artists, with rigorous year-round programming that reflects the breadth of artistic practice in Australia and the complexities of our times.

 West Space cultivates a personalised approach to the experience of contemporary art.
 This is where enduring relationships to people, art and ideas can begin.